guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 13. Asian tiger mosquitoes are native to the tropics of the Southeast Asian, but in the past few years that they've spread all across the southeastern United Sates.

-14. Cats repeated the ninth life, and he clearly want to spend their wonderm them here and New York city.
+14. Cats reputedly have nine lives and he clearly wanted to spend at least one of them here in New York City.

+15. The frantic pacing -- scene changes every 11 seconds on average -- often leaves kids zoned out and spud up; unable to concentrate.

+16. Battered, soaked and flooded, the Philippines, has being hit by the second typhoon in a week.